 The problem is particularly acute in West African waters where fish is a vital - and often the only - protein source for millions of people.

-In a special two-part investigation, People & Power sets out to identify and expose some of those involved in the multi-million dollar trade and to look in particular at its consequences for the impoverished West African nation of Sierra Leone.
+In a special two-part investigation, People & Power set out in 2012, to identify and expose some of those involved in the multi-million dollar trade and to look in particular at its consequences for the impoverished West African nation of Sierra Leone.
+More than two years later, in 2014, the problems are still the same, and now Al Jazeera is re-airing the investigations.

 In a dramatic opening sequence they manage to catch two South Korean trawlers in the act of fishing illegally inside a coastal exclusion zone.
 But contrary to international maritime regulations, the trawlers have covered up ship-board markings making it impossible to determine their names and ports of origin.
 The vessels refuse all their requests to stop and eventually make good their escape.